5,000 attend rock concert in Barcelona after COVID-19 screen - WTMJ

 Associated Press

-BARCELONA, Spain (AP) — Five thousand music lovers are set to attend a rock concert in Barcelona on Saturday after passing a same-day COVID-19 screening, to test its effectiveness in preventing outbreaks of the virus at large cultural events.
+BARCELONA, Spain (AP) — Five thousand music lovers attended a rock concert in Barcelona on Saturday after passing a same-day COVID-19 screening, to test its effectiveness in preventing outbreaks of the virus at large cultural events.

-The show by Spanish rock group Love of Lesbian has the special permission of Spanish health authorities.
-While the rest of the country is limited to gatherings of no more than four people in closed spaces, the concertgoers will be able to mix freely, although face masks are mandatory.
+The show by Spanish rock group Love of Lesbian had the special permission of Spanish health authorities.
+While the rest of the country was limited to gatherings of no more than four people in closed spaces, the concertgoers were able to mix freely, although face masks were mandatory.

 People with heart disease, cancer, or those who have been in contact with someone infected by COVID-19 in recent weeks were asked not to sign up.
-Ticket buyers chose between three venues in Barcelona where they must undergo a quick antigen test on Saturday morning.
-Those with negative results get a code on their mobile phone validating their ticket for the show at the city’s Palau Sant Jordi stating at 7 p.m.
+Ticket buyers chose between three venues in Barcelona where they could take a quick antigen test on Saturday morning.
+Those with negative results got a code on their cellphones validating their tickets for the 7 p.m. show at the city’s Palau Sant Jordi.

-Organizers say it is the first commercial event of this size held in Europe during the pandemic.
+Organizers said it was the first commercial event with an audience that big held in Europe during the pandemic.

-The show is sold out.
-The tickets, ranging from 23-28 euros ($27-33), include the cost of the test and the high-quality face mask that is obligatory except when eating or drinking at designated areas.
+The show was sold out.
+The tickets, ranging from 23-28 euros ($27-33), included the cost of the test and the high-quality face mask that was obligatory except when eating or drinking in designated areas.

 “This is another small step toward being able to hold concerts and cultural events” during the pandemic, said Dr. Boris Revollo, the virologist involved in the design of the health protocols.

-In addition to being 10 times larger than the concert in December, this time there will be no control group maintained outside the concert hall.
+In addition to being 10 times larger than the concert in December, this time there was no control group maintained outside the concert hall.

 Follow AP’s pandemic coverage at https://apnews.com/hub/coronavirus-pandemic, https://apnews.com/hub/coronavirus-vaccine and https://apnews.com/UnderstandingtheOutbreak